 Our audit committee is currently composed of Messrs.
-Ettlinger, Schliesser and Zakay, each of whom satisfies the "independence" requirements of both the SEC and NASDAQ.
+Ettlinger, Schliesser, Zakay and Totah, each of whom satisfies the "independence" requirements of both the SEC and NASDAQ.
 We also comply with Israeli law requirements for audit committee members.
-Our board of directors has determined that Mr. Ettlinger qualifies as a financial expert.
+Our board of directors has determined that Mr. Ettlinger and Mr. Totah both qualify as a financial experts.
 The audit committee meets at least once each quarter.